 You could take someone with you to support you at the meeting such as a friend or relative.

 There are circumstances where someone from SENDIASS can attend a meeting, this is usually when a parent or young person needs some support to share their views or to understand some of the things discussed in the meeting.

-It is useful to think about what the purpose of the meeting is and what you want to achieve from the meeting?
+- It is useful to think about what the purpose of the meeting is and what outcome you want from the meeting?

-It can be useful to make a list of any information you want to share in the meeting and any questions that you want to ask.
-For example: What are the areas that cause greatest difficulty?
-What help is being given?
+- It can be useful to make a list of any information you want to share in the meeting, questions that you want to ask and views you may want to share.
+For example: What help is being given?
 Is progress being made?

 You may want to check how much time is being allocated for the meeting.
 If you feel that not enough time has been allowed you can request a longer time, or you may need to arrange the meeting for a different day.